Reactor™ - The manual

 modes

-When a variable is created its value defaults to the first value unless otherwise specified.
-From that point on you can now use your variables in all Parameter or Condition fields in any layer or behavior.
-Keep in mind that variables are available only to the layer they are defined on and it's child layers.
+When a variable is created, its value defaults to the first value unless otherwise specified.
+From that point on, you can use your variables in all Parameter or Condition fields in any layer or behavior.
+Keep in mind that variables are available only to the layer they are defined on and its child layers.
 This follows Tree Inheritance.

 Inheritance Example